ConradRolf/movie-library/README.md

 _Note, include this only if you have a license file.
 GitHub will generate one for you if you want!_

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support
-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)
+If you have suggestions or issues, please email me at [williamconradrolf@gmail.com](www.google.com)